 - Work beyond the master’s degree from an institution offering only master’s level work in the discipline may be applied to the minor or cognate areas.

-- Courses transferred from another university to a certificate program must meet the conditions of the transfer policy as stated in the “Transfer of Graduate Credits” in the UND Graduate Catalog.
+Courses transferred from another university to a certificate program must meet the conditions of this transfer policy.